nachoesmite/vlab1/deployment/README.md

 > Provision Hangman services and play the game!

-The hangman game is composed of two separate services namely: Dictionary and Hangman.
+The hangman game is composed of two separate services namely: **Dictionary** and **Hangman**.

 + **Dictionay** provides a list of words loaded from a dictionary asset directory.
 + **Hangman** calls up to the dictionary to get a list of words and picks a random word.
   It provides apis for creating a new game and validating your letter guesses.

----

-## The HM namespace

 1. Create a namespace for the services called 'hm' for hangman.

----

-## Dictionary Service

-1. Create a deployment and service
+2. Dictionary Service: Create a deployment and service
    1. Use the following image and tag: *k8sland/go-dictionary-svc:0.0.1*
    2. Configure the dictionary pod command as follows:
       1. Command: /app/dictionary